 Diamond rings are an investment, so take care when it's time to make your diamond ring sparkle.
 But not so fast.
 Before you clean your diamond rings, it's important to learn how you can prevent grimy diamond rings in the first place.
 Are you guilty of any of these fine jewelry mistakes?

-Why Diamonds Need Special Care When Cleaning
+Why Diamonds Need Special Care

 Diamonds are durable, but that doesn't mean we can bring them back to life with any old cleanser.
 Coatings and other materials used to enhance diamonds can sometimes be removed by harsh chemicals or vigorous scrubbing.
 Also, precious metals in diamond settings can be porous, soft and prone to damage, especially when exposed to harsh chemicals, exfoliants, or cleansers.